data-aleks/data-aleks/README.md

 [Credit Portfolio Risk & Performance Insights](https://github.com/data-aleks/credit-portfolio-risk-insights) -
 This project is an end-to-end credit risk audit designed to quantify portfolio vulnerability by mapping the direct correlation between aggressive lending leverage and realized capital loss.
-This project connect utilises python predictive model inside Power BI.
+By utilizing a Python predictive model integrated directly into Power BI, the study identifies a systemic "Risk Ceiling" where default rates consistently breach a 50% threshold across high-leverage brackets.
+The analysis moves beyond static reporting to isolate £4.29M in latent exposure, providing a roadmap for proactive capital preservation by highlighting exactly where lending becomes a "coin-flip" probability.

 [Consumer Complaint Intelligence Dashboard](https://github.com/data-aleks/consumer_complaints_dashboard) -
 An end-to-end business intelligence solution using Power BI, Python, and SQL.
 This project engineers a dynamic ETL pipeline to process millions of consumer complaints, analyzes key risk areas across products and geographies, and delivers strategic insights to help financial institutions mitigate regulatory risk.
 It’s a complete solution from automated data engineering and modeling to interactive dashboard design and actionable intelligence.